ahamed/JsPhp/readme.md

         The key of the current element being processed in the array.
 Starts from index 0 key if an `$initial` value is provided.
 Otherwise, it starts from index 1 key.
 - ***`$initial`*** *(optional)*
     A value to use as the first argument to the first call of the callback.
 If no `$initial` value is supplied, the first element in the array will be used as the initial accumulator value and skipped as `$currentValue`.

+#### Return Value
+The single value that results from the reduction.
+If the returned value is an array then the array converted into an instance of `JsArray` for chaining.